JuNicky/Rabobank-Technical-Assessment/README.md

 ## Getting started
-This README.md assumes that Java and Maven has already been installed and that the project already has been cloned or downloaded.
+This README.md assumes that Java and Maven are already installed and that the project has been cloned or downloaded.

 ### Build the application
 ```mvn clean install```